hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {: .output}

-If you have specified that a rule needs a certain resource,
+If you have specified that a rule needs a certain resource, but do not
-but do not specify how many you have,
+specify how many you have, Snakemake will assume that the resources in
-Snakemake will assume that the resources in question are unlimited.
+question are unlimited.

+> ## What happens if Snakemake does not have enough resources
+>
+> Modify your Snakefile and the snakemake arguments to test what
+> happens when you have less resources available than the number
+> required by a rule.
+>
+> For example, you might set `gpu=2` in `make_plot`, and then
+> run `snakemake --resources gpu=1`.
+>
+> What do you think will happen?
+What actually happens?
+{:.challenge}

 > ## Other uses for `resources`
 >